squoilin/EnergyScope_open/docs/index.md

 ---
 ## Overview

-Energyscope is an open-source whole-energy system model designed to optimize the design and operation over a year for a target year.
+Energyscope is an open-source whole-energy system model designed to optimize the design and annual operation for a target year.
 The Energyscope library provides a simple and intuitive way to use Energyscope with Python, enabling users to model and analyze regional energy systems with ease.

 - Developed by: EnergyScope Community
 - License: Apache 2.0 License
 - Latest Version: v1.0.0